sergioenterprisedb/edb-k8s-workshop/chapter_one.md

 terminal with the _ symbol in the top right corner.

-From this point on, we'll use `kubectl` in our examples, but feel free to use `oc` and save a few character on every command.
+From this point on, we'll use `kubectl` in our examples, but feel free to use `oc` and save a few characters on every command.
 Just type `oc` where we use `kubectl` and all will work just fine.

 In the left hand-menu, switch from the 'Administrator' perspective to the 'Developer'